lee-warren-4c57/lee-warren-4c57.github.io/core-principles.md

 - "Timing is everything."
 - The prototypical example: Windows Explorer

-### 8. Exceptions solbe some problems, but not all.
+### 8. Exceptions solve some problems, but not all.
 - Don't overuse them.
 - Don't assume because an exception is thrown or caught the error is handled.
 - Exceptions do not free us from being rigorous about error handling.